 What is Employability?

 Employability is an important concept to think about throughout your time at Durham.
-No matter what you want to do once you graduate, you will need to consider whether you have the skills, experience and personal attributes that a future employer is looking for when hiring.
+Whatever you want to do once you graduate, you will need to consider whether you have the skills, experience and personal attributes that a future employer is looking for when hiring.

 Here are some key employability skills to consider:

-- Effective Communication - Covering written, verbal and listening skills.
-Being able to express ideas with clarity and focus in writing, discussions and presentations.
+- Effective Communication - Being able to express ideas with clarity and focus in writing, discussions and presentations.

 - Commercial Awareness - Understanding of a business or sector.
 How do they operate?
 What are their aims?
 What are the challenges they face?